Are you an HHC Employee? Click here to apply

 DescriptionJob Schedule: Full Time

-Are you ready to start your RN career, but need experience to reach your goal of working on a Med/Surg, Emergency Department, or Critical Care unit?
-Windham Hospital offers employment opportunities designed to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.
+Are you ready to start your RN career, but need experience to reach your goal of working on a Med/Surg, Oncology, Orthopedic floor, Emergency Department, or Critical Care unit?
+Backus Hospital offers employment opportunities designed to bridge the gap between nursing school training and actual nursing practice in an acute-care setting.

-The Windham Hospital Nurse Residency Partnership builds on the previous academic knowledge by providing in-depth learning through clinical immersion, simulation training and classroom-style activities while orienting to your position.
+The Backus Hospital Nurse Residency Partnership builds on the previous academic knowledge by providing in-depth learning through clinical immersion, simulation training and classroom-style activities while orienting to your position.

 Nurse Residents will be hired directly to a specialty area where they will receive focused clinical education.
 The positions offered vary based on the needs of the hospital.
 In addition to clinical immersion on the units, Nurse Residents meet weekly in a classroom format to share experiences and receive additional education and training.